GStreamer/gstreamer/Basic+tutorial+9+Media+information+gathering.markdown

 command line, and outputs the retrieved information (If no URI is provided it uses a default one).

-This is a simplified version of what the `gst-discoverer` tool does ([Basic tutorial 10: GStreamer tools](Basic%2Btutorial%2B10%253A%2BGStreamer%2Btools.html)), which is an application that only displays data, but does not perform any
+This is a simplified version of what the `gst-discoverer-1.0` tool does ([Basic tutorial 10: GStreamer tools](Basic%2Btutorial%2B10%253A%2BGStreamer%2Btools.html)), which is an application that only displays data, but does not perform any